NikKowPHP/social-brain/a.md

 The shift was palpable.
 Leo's posture relaxed slightly.
 "It... it felt like you were calling me an idiot in front of everyone," he said, his voice quiet.

-This time, Maria didn't reach for a protocol.
+This time, Maria didn't reach for a script.
 She just listened.
 "It was a public humiliation," she replied, a simple Playback of his pain.
 "It sounds like I made you feel completely disrespected."

 Leo just nodded.
 The trust wasn't fixed, but the door was open again.
 Only then, much later in the week, could she revisit the original problem, this time with a foundation of repaired safety.